Parameter-efficient is not sufficient: Exploring Parameter, Memory, and Time Efficient Adapter Tuning for Dense Predictions: Abstract

 \section{Abstract}

 Pre-training \& fine-tuning is a prevalent paradigm in computer vision (CV).
-Recently, parameter-efficient transfer learning (PETL) methods have shown promising performance in transferring knowledge from pre-trained models with only a few trainable parameters.
+Recently, parameter-efficient transfer learning (PETL) methods have shown promising performance in adapting to downstream tasks with only a few trainable parameters.
 Despite their success, the existing PETL methods in CV can be computationally expensive and require large amounts of memory and time cost during training, which limits low-resource users from conducting research and applications on large models.
 In this work, we propose Parameter, Memory, and Time Efficient Visual Adapter ($\mathrm{E^3VA}$) tuning to address this issue.
-We provide a gradient backpropagation highway for low-rank adapters which removes large gradient computations for the frozen pre-trained parameters, resulting in substantial savings of training memory and training time.
-Furthermore, we optimise the $\mathrm{E^3VA}$ structure for dense predictions tasks to promote model performance.
+We provide a gradient backpropagation highway for low-rank adapters which eliminates the need for expensive backpropagation through the frozen pre-trained model, resulting in substantial savings of training memory and training time.
+Furthermore, we optimise the $\mathrm{E^3VA}$ structure for CV tasks to promote model performance.
 Extensive experiments on COCO, ADE20K, and Pascal VOC benchmarks show that $\mathrm{E^3VA}$ can save up to 62.2\% training memory and 26.2\% training time on average, while achieving comparable performance to full fine-tuning and better performance than most PETL methods.
 Note that we can even train the Swin-Large-based Cascade Mask RCNN on GTX 1080Ti GPUs with less than 1.5\% trainable parameters.